-Think of how most women react when asked how old they are?
+Think of how most women react when asked how old they are.

 The Different Faces of Fear

 But is there any time when the woman really belongs to herself?
 It’s a question that deserves to be answered.
-In childhood she is in the power of her parents and the school.
+In childhood she is under the power of her parents and school.
 In her youth she is most often governed by the hormones, by sexuality, by the impetuous desire to experiment.
 She does not know herself; she is completely swept away by her own energy.

 At the age of maturity she is absorbed by the concern for her children and career.
-Once children fly out from the nest – or for those who have no children, things that seemed stable and fulfilling begin to change or even disappear, the woman is often dominated by the fear that there comes the menopausal age that will leave her weakerand weaker – lacking the charm of sensuality, lacking the vitality of youth, lacking the balance of health.
+Once children fly from the nest – or for those who have no children, things that seemed stable and fulfilling begin to change or even disappear, the woman is often dominated by the fear that there comes the menopausal age that will leave her weaker and weaker – lacking the charm of sensuality, lacking the vitality of youth, lacking the balance of health.

 Some women put all their hope in plastic surgery.
 In a healthier diet.
-But no plastic surgery is a solution for fear of old age and death, no plastic surgery is a therapy for the usual effects of menopause.
+But no plastic surgery is a solution for fear of old age and death, plastic surgery is not a therapy for the usual effects of menopause.